 The ultimate solution that you can use if you don't want to suffer from losing all or part of the iPhone data.
 FoneGeek iOS System Recovery is a trusted repair tool that allows every users to repair their iPhone/iPad issues with the most simple procedures.
 And this program is reviewed by official and professional media sites, suck as PC World, PC Advisor, etc.

 Step 2.
-Then connect the device to computer and click on ‘Start’.
+Then connect the device to computer and click on "Repair Operating System".

 Step 3.
-The firmware that will fix your iPhone issues will be detected on the program.
-Click ‘Fix Now’ to download the firmware package.
+Your iPhone will be detected by the program.
+Click "Download" to download the firmware package.

 By Joan J. Mims